Reading time: 5 min.

 Hair transplant pimples are fairly common 2 months after surgery.
 It’s a symptom of folliculitis, which is a relatively common side effect that can occur up to 4 months after a hair transplant.
 Pimples typically develop from 2 weeks to 2 months after surgery.
 If you just have a few spots that last a few days, you can ignore them and wait for them to go away by themselves.

-If they linger or seem to be getting worse, speak to your surgeon.
+If they linger or seem to be getting worse, speak to your hair transplant surgeon.
 This can be a sign of hair transplant infection, which needs to be treated.

 Redness

 Redness is a very common side effect of a hair transplant.
-It affects almost all patients in the days after surgery, but usually subsides within 4-6 weeks.
+It affects almost all patients in the days after their hair transplant procedures, but usually subsides within 4-6 weeks.
 If you still have substantial redness after 2 months, it may be worth raising this with your clinic, as it can be a sign of infection.

 What to expect at your hair transplant consultation